Human remains found in Wyoming are 'consistent' with description of Gabby Petito, FBI says - KVIA

 Human remains discovered in Teton County, Wyoming, on Sunday are “consistent with the description of” missing 22-year-old Gabby Petito, FBI officials said in a news conference.

-“Full forensic identification has not been completed to confirm 100% that we found Gabby, but her family has been notified of this discovery,” Charles Jones, FBI Denver’s supervisory senior resident agent in Wyoming, said.
+“Full forensic identification has not been completed to confirm 100% that we found Gabby, but her family has been notified of this discovery,” said Charles Jones, FBI Denver’s supervisory senior resident agent in Wyoming.

-The FBI’s Denver field office announced Sunday on Twitter authorities would hold a news conference regarding Petito’s disappearance at 4 p.m.
-MT in Grand Teton National Park.

-News of the discovery of a body comes as authorities in Florida also search for Petito’s fiancé Brian Laundrie, whose family told police Friday they had not seen him since last Tuesday.
+At the same time, authorities in Florida were looking for Petito’s fiancé, Brian Laundrie.
+His family told police Friday they had not seen Laundrie since last Tuesday, prompting a search of a local nature reserve that has so far yielded no results.

-Laundrie, 23, is not wanted for a crime, according to law enforcement officials.
-Prior to her disappearance, Petito had been traveling with Laundrie on a cross-country road trip through several Western states, leaving online reviews of campsites they visited.
+Prior to Petito’s disappearance, the couple had been traveling on a road trip through several Western states.

 Laundrie returned to North Port, Florida, without Petito on September 1, according to police.
 Officials later found the van the couple had been traveling in at the home Petito shared with Laundrie and his parents in North Port, a city in Sarasota County some 80 miles south of Tampa.

-The latest efforts to locate Laundrie have shifted to a Florida nature reserve, where dozens of officers and FBI agents are combing an area that stretches out to roughly 25,000 acres, according to the North Port Police Department.
+Laundrie is not wanted for a crime, officials have said.
+This weekend, dozens of officers and FBI agents combed an area that stretches out to roughly 25,000 acres, according to the North Port Police Department.
+But the search was suspended for a second time Sunday evening, police said on Twitter, adding, “Nothing to report.”

 Laundrie’s family told police he left home with his backpack Tuesday and told them he was going to the reserve, North Port police spokesperson Josh Taylor said Saturday.

-Police visited the home after Petito was reported missing, but Laundrie’s family refused to talk, Taylor said last week, and instead gave authorities the information for their attorney.
+Police visited the Laundrie family home after Petito was reported missing, but Laundrie’s family refused to talk, Taylor said last week, and instead gave authorities the information for their attorney.

-The home was searched Friday evening, when Laundrie’s family told police they had not seen him for days.
+The home was searched Friday evening after Laundrie’s family told police they had not seen him for days.
 Laundrie family attorney Steven Bertolino said Friday that Laundrie’s whereabouts “are currently unknown.”

-Richard Stafford, the attorney for the Petito family, said in a brief statement to CNN, “All of Gabby’s family want the world to know that Brian is not missing, he is hiding.
+But Richard Stafford, an attorney for the Petito family, said in a brief statement to CNN, “All of Gabby’s family want the world to know that Brian is not missing, he is hiding.
 Gabby is missing.”

-The search for Petito on Saturday included ground surveys alongside the National Park Service and local authorities at the Spread Creek Dispersed Camping Area in Bridger-Teton National Forest on the eastern edge of Grand Teton National Park, the FBI’s Denver field office said in a tweet.
+The campsite authorities searched this weekend will remain closed to the public, Jones said.

+“This is an active and ongoing investigation,” the FBI said in a news release, “so we ask the public to maintain distance from any law enforcement personnel, equipment, vehicles, and their related activity for the safety of the public in these remote areas, to respect the privacy of Gabby’s family, and to protect the integrity of our work.”

-The office said it is seeking assistance from anyone who was in the camping area between August 27 and 30 and may have had contact with Petito or Laundrie or seen their vehicle — a 2012 Ford Transit van with a Florida plate and stickers on the back, according to a FBI’s Missing Person poster for Petito.
+Officials are still asking for tips from anyone who might have seen Petito, Laundrie, or their vehicle — a 2012 Ford Transit van with a Florida plate and stickers on the back, according to the FBI’s Missing Person poster for Petito.

+“We continue to seek information from anyone who utilized the Spread Creek Dispersed Camping Area between the dates of August 27th and August 30th,” Jones said.

+The public’s response to officials’ requests for tips has been “remarkable,” Jones said.

+In a statement Sunday night, Bertolino, the Laundrie family attorney, said the news about Petito “is heartbreaking.”

+“The Laundrie family prays for Gabby and her family,” the statement said.

-Before efforts were suspended Saturday evening due to darkness, 50 law enforcement officers from five local agencies and the FBI conducted their search for Laundrie in the “vast” Carlton Reserve in Sarasota County, Florida, police said.
+This weekend, federal and local authorities conducted their search for Laundrie in the “vast” Carlton Reserve in Sarasota County, Florida, police said.

-“Nothing found.
-Efforts will begin again Sunday morning,” North Port police said on Twitter.

 The search effort included the use of drones and bloodhounds who used articles of Laundrie’s clothing taken from his home to get his scent, Taylor said in a news conference at the scene of the search Saturday.
 Police initially focused their search on a nearby park about 200 acres large before expanding to the rest of the reserve.